Unexplained Diarrhea & No Other Symptoms: 9 causes Explained by a Gastroenterologist.

 Common medications that cause diarrhea:

-It is a widely used anti-diabetes medication and considered the first-line therapy for new cases.
+It is a widely used anti-diabetes medication and is considered the first-line therapy for new cases.

 Metformin-induced diarrhea is a very frequent side effect of the drug.
 Check your anti-diabetes tables as they can be the source of unexplained diarrhea.